GorillaWorrier980/pipelinev2.4/README.md

 ### SHAP & ART Defaults

-The SHAP and ART gates synthesise explanation and robustness metrics for a lightweight MNIST-style classifier bundled at `artifacts/models/classifier/mnist_cnn.pt`.
-If you provide your own model, you can override the input paths and optional metadata/configuration via the `SHAP_*` and `ART_*` environment variables without needing additional JSON files.
+The SHAP and ART gates now evaluate a bundled MNIST-style linear classifier using real weights and a small reference set stored under `artifacts/models/classifier/mnist_cnn_weights.json` and `artifacts/data/models/mnist_samples.json`.
+The explainability step computes mean absolute SHAP contributions from those samples, while the robustness gate launches FGSM and PGD perturbations against the same model.
+Override the inputs and optional metadata/configuration via the `SHAP_*` and `ART_*` environment variables when supplying your own model artifacts.

 ### Individual Containers